Mohammed-Alanazii/CS616_PROJECT/README.md

 - **2025-12-27:** Added parallel execution using Joblib for multiple TSP instances.
 - **2025-12-01:** Developed comprehensive visualization dashboard for results analysis.
 - **2025-12-04:** Finalized documentation and code comments for clarity.

-## 📌 Important Note
-The Candidate List optimization mentioned above is a new addition to the original project proposal.
-This enhancement was implemented to improve the efficiency of the local search process by reducing the time complexity of nearest neighbor lookups.
-The source and inspiration for this optimization have been duly noted in the references section.

 ### Special Thanks to Dr. Mahdi for his continuous support, valuable resources, and guidance throughout the semester.